 SDB Academic Mentor applicants are current SDB members who hold research grants and are committed to the mission of this program, have space for a summer undergraduate research student, and have a Lab Mentor (postdoc or advanced grad student, or lab manager) who can assist in providing hands-on training to the student.
-Considering the duration of this program the applicants must be available throughout the duration of this program (3 years).
+Considering the duration of this program the applicants must be available throughout the duration of this program (until 2018).
 Applicants must agree to provide all laboratory supplies and equipment necessary for a productive experience for the student.
 Accepted mentors are required to attend a mentor workshop.
 SDB will assist mentors in applying for supplemental support for the lab in order to help defray the additional expenses.

 Supported by grant NSF-IOS 1239422